AdithyaIyer01/CardioGAN--ECG-Analyser-GAN-Deep-learning/README.md

 To run the project, follow these steps:

 1. **Go to the CardioGAN Website**:

   - Navigate to the CARDIOGAN_WEBSITE directory:
+    ```bash
     cd CARDIOGAN_WEBSITE

 2. **Run the Flask App**:

-  - Execute the app.py file to start the Flask web application: python app.py
+  - Execute the app.py file to start the Flask web application:
+    ```python
+    python app.py

-3. Using the Website
+3. **Using the Website**:

-  Once the server starts, open a browser and go to http://127.0.0.1:5000/ (or the URL printed in the terminal).
+  -  Once the server starts, open a browser and go to `http://127.0.0.1:5000/` (or the URL printed in the terminal).
-  You will see a page where you can upload an ECG image of your choice or select one from the DATASET folder.
+     You will see a page where you can upload an ECG image of your choice or select one from the `Dataset_Testing` folder.
      After uploading the image, click on Analyze to get the classification result: Normal, Abnormal, or MI (Myocardial Infarction).

   **Note**:

    - The convnet2.h5 model file is already included in the project, so no changes are needed to run the app with the pre-trained model.
    - You can only upload images with jpeg or jpg format.

 ## Training Your Own Model